vvvm23/vvvm23.github.io/content/posts/2022-11-12-parallelism/index.md

 These solutions help a lot in most workflows and can allow for training much larger models on a single device than you would expect (see [this Microsoft blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)).
-However, for one reason or another, this is sometimes just not practical, or you have money burning a hole in your pocket and fancy renting a humungous 8xA100 node.

-In such cases, please read on.
+However, for one reason or another, this is sometimes just not practical or has other downsides such as training instability.
+In such cases, resorting to parallelism may be necessary.

 ### Data Parallelism